CarsonBytes/sprint_analyzer/README.md

 # Sprint Analyzer

-Generate trustworthy sprint retrospectives from a Jira/ClickUp CSV export.
+Generate sprint retrospectives from a Jira or ClickUp CSV export, with the explicit guarantee that no number in the output is invented.

-**pandas computes every number, the LLM only writes prose.**
+**pandas computes every metric.
+The LLM writes prose only.**

-> Designed and built as a portfolio piece for IT team lead / engineering management roles.
-> The architectural choice below is the centrepiece of the project, not the code volume.

 ---